Little Brazil, Manhattan

-Little Brazil is a small neighborhood in Manhattan, New York City that is centered on the single block of West 46th Street between Fifth and Sixth Avenues.
-In the 1960s, the street was home to dozens of Brazilian commercial enterprises and Brazilian restaurants, although only a handful remain in the 2000s.
-It is demarcated by signs between Fifth Avenue and Seventh Avenue, along 46th Street, and several vendors display the green and yellow colors of the Brazilian flag.
+Little Brazil (Pequeno Brasil) was a small neighborhood in Manhattan, New York City formerly centered on the single block of West 46th Street between Fifth and Sixth Avenues.
+In the 1960s, the street was home to dozens of Brazilian commercial enterprises and Brazilian restaurants, although only a handful remained in the 2000s.
+It was demarcated by signs between Fifth Avenue and Seventh Avenue, along 46th Street, and several vendors displayed the green and yellow colors of the Brazilian flag.

-Little Brazil is famous for hosting New York City's annual Brazilian Day which features live music and food stands from the various restaurants on the street.
+Little Brazil was famous for hosting New York City's annual Brazilian Day which features live music and food stands from the various restaurants on the street.